cnlohr/swadgeguide/kicad_for_mfg/README.md

  * Add a `Notes` Field, give vendor any specific notes.
  * If applicable, add an `MPN`.
  * If a non-populated part, indicate "NP_" in value, and "Do not populate" in notes.
- * If an item should be completely left off the BOM, then make a new field called NOBOM and put "y" as its value.
+ * If an item should be completely left off the BOM, then make a new field called `NOBOM` and put "y" as its value.
+Things like pads, test points, empty housings, landing connectors, pogo pads, etc.  Should all have this property.

 ## Schematic Export
  * Open Schematic designer.
 "File" -> "Plot" -> "Plot" Set it up as follows and click "Plot All Pages"